-(1) Wastewater flows based on calendar year annual average daily flow.
-Reductions in flow are associated with changes in inflow and infiltration amounts due to City maintenance efforts and decreased rainfall.
+(1) Wastewater flows are based on the calendar year annual average daily flow.

-Performance Standards and Compliance

-Each of the outfalls for the treated effluent from the Iron Bridge Plant (the Little Econlockhatchee River, the constructed Wetlands and the ERRWDS system) has separate performance standards/limitations.
+Performance Standards and Compliance.
+Each of the outfalls for the treated effluent from the Iron Bridge Plant (the Little Econlockhatchee River, the constructed Wetlands Facility and the ERRWDS) has separate performance standards/limitations.
 The FDEP has issued an operating permit rating the treatment facility to 40 MGD.
-The City's NPDES permit from the EPA, which was based on the original wasteload allocation requirements and the projected degree of treatment which would take place in the Wetlands, has also been revised.
+The City's NPDES permit from the EPA, which was based on the original waste load allocation requirements and the projected degree of treatment which would take place in the Wetlands Facility, has also been revised.
 The City's current five-year combined Operating NPDES Permit was issued on October 22, 2020.
 The permit will expire on October 21, 2025.
+The City anticipates timely applying for receiving a new operating permit at that time.